Mbombela: Air

 Nelspruit Airport, located about 9 km south west of the city, is the city's original airport owned and operated by the municipality.
 It primarily handles general aviation aircraft, and several aircraft maintenance, firefighting, charter and training companies are based at the airport.

 Suburbs and townships

+This list includes suburbs within the city proper of Mbombela as well as surrounding satellite townships and villages: